 What happens to the stocks and shares held by someone who has died depends on the provisions they made while alive.
 If they were married and held joint stocks and shares then their surviving spouse typically becomes the sole owner.
 However, if stocks and shares were held individually then, ideally, they should have designated a beneficiary in their will.

 If you inherit stocks and shares you can choose to keep them or redeem them.
 Before you can sell stocks and shares left to you, however, ownership must be in your name and not in the deceased.

 If you discover an old share certificate amongst your loved one’s belongings and want to know how much it is worth, you can check this by going to the Companies House website.
 It will give you an address for the company, if it still exists.
 Next, you should write to the company secretary and ask for the name and address of its registrars who look after a company's share register.
 You then need to contact the registrar to make sure you are on the list of shareholders.
 More information about inheriting stocks and shares can be found on the Saga website.

 Timeshares are a contentious issue.
-They are often considered a financial burden rather than a positive inheritance – they entail yearly maintenance fees and offer little inflexibility with regards to the date and destination of your holiday.
+They are often considered a financial burden rather than a positive inheritance.
+Often, they entail yearly maintenance fees and offer little flexibility with regard to the date and destination of your holiday.
 Some timeshare contracts state the responsibility of payment will be passed on to the next of kin, as opposed to being annulled in the event of death.
-If your family member has stated in their will that they would like for you to inherit their timeshare, you can file a disclaimer and reject the responsibility.
-This resource is helpful for next steps.
+If your family member has stated in their will that they would like you to inherit their timeshare, you can file a disclaimer and reject the responsibility.
+Timeshare Solicitor has a helpful resource outlining the next steps.

 If your loved one was receiving a state pension, you must inform the Pension service so that their payments are stopped.
 Their helpline number is 0800 731 0469.